prismlab/neem/README.md

 <img width="624" alt="image" src="https://github.com/user-attachments/assets/12b9d66d-827c-4099-9a1f-de527fe3f2cf" />

 Choose "from DockerHub" option.
 The repo will be opened in a devcontainer.
+This will take a while when you do it for the first time to download the Docker image.

 You can check whether everything works correctly by running